|Avalanche Operations Level 1|

 *Participation on an AST 1 course before your Level 1 is acceptable for those that do not have AST 1 at time of registration.
 You must fill out a letter of intent.
 For those with training and experience similar to the AST program (e.g., from another country) you can apply for exemption using our Prior Learning Assessment (PLA) form; this must be approved prior to registration.
 A student applying for PLA will need the AST 1 course goals for their self-assessment.

-An additional $100 registration fee is applied to International Students.
+An additional $100 registration fee is applied to International Students to account for shipping costs.

 The Avalanche Canada Foundation yearly offers scholarships for students.